osklunds/Crypto/README.md

 - `MessageSchedule` List for the message schedule array.
 - `Pad` Padding for the pre-processing.
 - `RepConv` Converting between different representations of words and lists of words.
+- `Types` Synonyms for types used by the different functions.
 - `Test` Comparsion between this implementation and a library function.
-- `Types` Synonyms for types used by the different functions.
+This module requires the package `Crypto.Hash.SHA256` which can be installed with `cabal install cryptohash`.